 In this guide, we’re going to talk about what .gitignore is, how it works, and how you can write your own .gitignore file.
 Without further ado, let’s get started!

-By default, Git tracks all the files in a repository when you add them to a commit.
+Git when you add them to a commit.
 This means that every file, including configuration files and compiled code, will be added to a commit if you use the * operator.
-This operator is used to stage all files into a commit.
+This operator stages all files into a commit.

 Often, developers want to ignore output folders, hidden system files, and compiled code.
 For instance, if you have a .env file in a repository, you may want to hide it.
 This is because .env files usually contain API keys which you may not want to commit to a repository.